10 Hot and Cold Weather Survival myths

 Don’t waste your time with space blankets

 People think these thin foil-like sheets are a waste of time, how can something so thin actually keep a person warm?
-They may look a bit flimsy but the material they are made out off is specially designed to reflect heat, a task they do quite well.
+They may look a bit flimsy but the material they are made out of is specially designed to reflect heat, a task they do quite well.
 Space blankets can make a huge difference and are included in so many survival kits for a reason.

 If your fire is big enough, you won’t need a shelter

-If you fire is big enough, it isn’t raining, the wind won’t change direction, there isn’t anything close that will catch fire, there won’t be any weather effects during the night and you’re ok with sleeping on the floor, then you won’t need a shelter.
+If your fire is big enough, it isn’t raining, the wind won’t change direction, there isn’t anything close that will catch fire, there won’t be any weather effects during the night and you’re ok with sleeping on the floor, then you won’t need a shelter.
 This one is just silly and should never be considered an actual survival technique as a huge bonfire that’s so hot you can’t get within 10 feet of it won’t stop you from getting wet if it rains.

 Rubbing sticks together will start a fire

-Friction does indeed cause flame, but only if its done correctly and by someone who knows what they are doing.
+Friction does indeed cause flame, but only if it’s done correctly and by someone who knows what they are doing.
 There are many ways to start a fire using friction, but picking up two sticks and rubbing them against each other isn’t one of them.
 It takes a good amount of practice to master something like a bow drill or fire plow and simply rubbing them to start a fire is wishful thinking.

 Eat snow to stay Hydrated

 Snow is about 90% air and contains very little water for its volume.
-You would have to eat a large quantity of snow to be able to get a decent amount of water from it, but the loss in body temperature from the doing this wouldn’t be worth it.
+You would have to eat a large quantity of snow to be able to get a decent amount of water from it, but the loss in body temperature from doing this wouldn’t be worth it.
 Eating snow lowers the core temperature of your body and even though it may slightly reduce your thirst, it will help you to succumb to the cold much faster.
 Snow should always be melted before drinking whenever in a cold environment.

 Drink your own pee to stay hydrated

 When stranded in the desert or at sea, one of the most common tips would be to drink your own urine, but does this work and is it even safe?
-Well the answer is yes and no to both questions because urine is almost entirely water, and there’s a good chance that you’ll be fine after drinking it once or twice, but this doesn’t make it a good idea.
+Well, the answer is yes and no to both questions because urine is almost entirely water, and there’s a good chance that you’ll be fine after drinking it once or twice, but this doesn’t make it a good idea.
 You can benefit slightly from the extra water gained from drinking it a second time, but you also greatly increase your chances of getting sick.
 Urine contains all the things your body tried to get rid of as waste and reintroducing it into your system isn’t a good idea.
 Think of drinking your own urine the same as drinking straight from a still water source, you might be fine doing it several times, or it might make you sick enough to end your survival journey in a single gulp.

 Some peoples bodies are more resistant to the hot/ cold

 The bodies themselves aren’t more resistant, but their minds are.
 If you’ve lived in the middle of the desert your entire life then you’ll be much more used to the heat than someone from an arctic country.
-Extreme weather simply doesn’t bother people as much if they are used to it which can effect a whole range of things like energy levels, motivation and attitude, some of the most important things to have in a survival situation.
+Extreme weather simply doesn’t bother people as much if they are used to it which can affect a whole range of things like energy levels, motivation, and attitude, some of the most important things to have in a survival situation.
 In terms of the physical body itself, a person from the Sahara will freeze just as fast as someone from Iceland.

 An interesting fact about resisting weather comes from dark skin colors which are created by a pigment in the skin called Melanin.
-This pigment is very dark in color and has the job of blocking ultraviolet light and protecting the skin, so if a black person and a white person stood in the middle of the desert for a day, there would be significantly more UV damage done to the lighter skinned person.
+This pigment is very dark in color and has the job of blocking ultraviolet light and protecting the skin, so if a black person and a white person stood in the middle of the desert for a day, there would be significantly more UV damage done to the lighter-skinned person.
 Ultimately direct heat or cold, like a blizzard or contact with flame is just as damaging to everyone.